 Fixed-Base Wireless Broadband.
 Internet Connectivity via Satellite with DirecWAY or StarBand.

 How Standard ISDN Works.
 Acquiring ISDN Service.
 ISDN Hardware.

 Comparing High-Speed Internet Access.

 Having a Backup Plan in Case of Service Interruptions.

-Modem Fails to Dial.
-Computer Locks Up After Installing Internal Modem.
+Diagnosing Problems with a Shared Internet Connection.
+Diagnosing Connection Problems with Signal Lights.
+Analog Modem Fails to Dial.
+Computer Locks Up After Installing or Using Internal Modem, Terminal Adapter, or Network Card.
 Computer Can't Detect External Modem.
-Using Your Modem Sound to Diagnose Your V.90 Modem.
-Diagnosing Problems with High-Speed Internet Access.
-Diagnosing Problems with a Shared Internet Connection.
+Using Your Modem Sound to Diagnose Your Modem.

 Client/Server Networks.
 Peer-to-Peer Network.
 Comparing Client/Server and Peer-to-Peer Networks.